kanbanyte/sepa/assessments/srs.md

 Here are the non-functional quality requirements for the software architecture and design of the Robot Vision System:
 * **Reliability:**\
-The system should be able to operate without failure for extended periods of time to ensure that the robot can complete pick and place tasks with minimal pauses.
+The system should be able to operate without failure for extended periods of time to ensure that the cobot can complete pick and place tasks with minimal pauses.
-A failure in this context refers to any instance where the robot stops and awaits human intervention.\
+A failure in this context refers to any instance where the cobot stops and awaits human intervention.\
 The reliability requirement should be verifiable by testing the system's performance over a period of time that is, at a minimum, equivalent to number of hours assembly workers spend in a single day.
 The system should also have the ability to handle unexpected conditions and avoid faulting.